-Lesson Overview: Students have an immersive, full day experience in nature.
+Students have an immersive, full day experience in nature.
 Aspects of MEC courses on forest ecology, geology, and local history as well as those selected by the teacher, are highlighted on a full day hike.
 Students practice Leave No Trace, enjoy a picnic lunch, and, because of the full day nature of the course, have opportunities to engage more fully with chosen concepts.
 A sack lunch will be provided.
 All participants need to bring a backpack, 2 water bottles, and comfortable hiking shoes.

-Total Time: Full day (morning and afternoon class session, lunch on trail)
+Time: 6 hours - full day (morning and afternoon class block, with lunch on trail)

-Hiking Distance: ∼3 miles
+Distance: 3+ miles